 3. Romans 8:32

 As we use this season to teach our children about the gospel of free grace and the provision of a Messiah, we also use these truths to teach them about God’s extravagant goodness and love.
-God has given us the greatest of all in giving us His Son, every other need of ours He is both willing and able to care for.
+God has given us the greatest of all in giving us His Son, and He is both willing and able to care for every other need too.

 In the car, at the table, laying in bed before nap time– whatever you are doing and wherever you are– talk to your kids.
 There’s no pressure here to sit down quietly with folded hands and Bibles open.
 No need to print out corresponding activities or set aside a regular time to do this everyday.